 - Learn how to do simple corrections in Photoshop Camera Raw first.

 - Learn how to smooth skin, not make plastic dolls.

 - Start playing with the puppet tool and liquify, make people look better.

 - Play with Photoshop effects!
-Master wind, water, fire and earth like the chosen one.
+Bend wind, water, fire and earth like an avatar.